-- The town will work with Oconto County Officials to monitor existing mining operations.
-Any issues involving the mining operation should be brought to the attention of the county officials in a timely manner. - The town will adequately review proposed mining operations.
+- The town should work with Oconto County Officials to monitor existing mining operations.
+Any issues involving the mining operation should be brought to the attention of the county officials in a timely manner. - The town should adequately review proposed mining operations.
 The town should recommend conditional use requirements to the county that ensure the mining operation does not significantly compromise surrounding land uses.
-The application of setbacks will help alleviate issues with neighboring properties.

-- Mining operations should be sited in areas that will have little negative impact on the neighboring properties, adverse effects on groundwater, or significant wear on local roads. - The town will work with Oconto County and the Wisconsin Department of Natural Resources to ensure mining operations are properly closed and reclaimed. - The town will pursue avenues in which to reclaim mining operations not sufficiently reclaimed. - The reclaimed mining sites will be available for other land uses.
-The town will need to determine the land use that best suits the area and needs of the town. (i.e. agriculture, recreational, residential) - The town will work with Oconto County and other agencies to limit any dumping or spreading of industrial waste within the town including per- and polyfluoroalkyl substance (PFAS).
+The application of setbacks will help alleviate issues with neighboring properties. - Mining operations should be sited in areas that will have little negative impact on the neighboring properties, adverse effects on groundwater, or significant wear on local roads. - The town should work with Oconto County and the Wisconsin Department of Natural Resources to ensure mining operations are properly closed and reclaimed. - The town should pursue avenues in which to reclaim mining operations not sufficiently reclaimed. - The reclaimed mining sites will be available for other land uses.
+The town will need to determine the land use that best suits the area and needs of the town. (i.e. agriculture, recreational, residential)